ctDNA/TNER2/README.txt

 ----------------------------
 "Rscript TNER_main.R TNER_example_input_file.txt hs_ave_bg_error.csv hs_depth.csv"

-Note: ìTNER_example_input_file.txtî is the example input data to be analyzed; the 2nd argument (default: ìhs_ave_bg_error.csvì) is a csv file with the average background error rate from healthy subjects; the last argument (default: ìhs_depth.csvî) is a csv file with the base coverage in healthy subjects.
+Note: ‚ÄúTNER_example_input_file.txt‚Äù is the example input data to be analyzed; the 2nd argument (default:
+‚Äúhs_ave_bg_error.csv‚Äú) is a csv file with the average background error rate from healthy subjects; the last argument (default: ‚Äúhs_depth.csv‚Äù) is a csv file with the base coverage in healthy subjects.
 TNER report the nosiy bases detected in the input data which can be used as a filter to apply to the variant calls from any existing pipeline.

 ----------------------------
-Build background error profile using "Create_background_error_rate.Rî
+Build background error profile using "Create_background_error_rate.R‚Äù
 ----------------------------
 "Rscript Create_background_error_rate.R"

-Note: "Create_background_error_rate.Rî creates an average background error rate file from individual healthy subject data (should be stored in the subfolder named as "healthy_subjects", file format is as same as "TNER_example_input_file.txt").
-The function outputs ìhs_ave_bg_error.csvî and ìhs_depth.csvî for the main function ìTNER_main.Rî
+Note: "Create_background_error_rate.R‚Äù creates an average background error rate file from individual healthy subject data (should be stored in the subfolder named as "healthy_subjects", file format is as same as "TNER_example_input_file.txt").
+The function outputs ‚Äúhs_ave_bg_error.csv‚Äù and ‚Äúhs_depth.csv‚Äù for the main function ‚ÄúTNER_main.R‚Äù

 ----------------------------